“Had I the heaven’s embroidered cloths,

 Tread softly because you tread on my dreams.”

-I share my garden with a 14ft trampoline, two swings and a lot of footballs in the form of my two gorgeous children who care only that the garden is a place in which to play and so it should be, that does not however, mean it cannot also be a productive, pretty paradise!
+I share my garden with a 14ft trampoline, two swings and a lot of footballs in the form of my two gorgeous children who care only that the garden is a place in which to play and so it should be.
+That does not however, mean it cannot also be a pretty and productive paradise, loved by pollinators and grown-up people alike!